Seagate/cortx-s3server/docs/CORTX-S3 Server Quick Start Guide.md

      :page_with_curl: **Note:** From this point onwards, you'll need to execute all steps logged in as a **Root User**.

 4. We've assumed that `git` is preinstalled.
 If not then follow these steps to install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
-   * To check your Git Version, use the command: `$ git --version`
+   * To check your Git Version, use the command: ` git --version`

      :page_with_curl:**Note:** We recommended that you install Git Version 2.x.x.
 To update git to the latest version, use:
      ```sh
      yum remove git*
      yum -y install https://packages.endpoint.com/rhel/7/os/x86_64/endpoint-repo-1.7-1.x86_64.rpm
-     yum install git
+     yum -y install git
      ```

 5. Ensure that you've installed the following packages on your VM instance:

     * Python Version 3.0
-      * To check whether Python is installed on your VM, use one of the following commands: `$ python3 --version`
+      * To check whether Python is installed on your VM, use one of the following commands: ` python3 --version`
-      * To install Python version 3.0, use: `$ yum install -y python3`
+      * To install Python version 3.0, use: ` yum install -y python3`
       * `Pip3` will be automatically installed by running above command

     * Extra Packages for Enterprise Linux:
-        * To check if epel is installed, use: `$ yum repolist`
+        * To check if epel is installed, use: ` yum repolist`
             * If epel was installed, you'll see it in the output list.
 Example:
               ![image](https://user-images.githubusercontent.com/950172/136825917-d10fce29-b822-4dd0-8f31-cbc90f848c2a.png)

             * You might also see exclamation mark in front of the repositories id.
 Refer to the [Redhat Knowledge Base](https://access.redhat.com/solutions/2267871).
-        * `$ yum install -y epel-release`
+        * ` yum install -y epel-release`
-    * Ansible: Install ansible if not there already `$ yum install -y ansible`
+    * Ansible: Install ansible if not there already ` yum install -y ansible`
-    * ipaddress: Install ipaddress if not there already `$ pip3 install ipaddress`
+    * ipaddress: Install ipaddress if not there already ` pip3 install ipaddress`
     * Make sure that PATH variable has `/usr/local/sbin`,`/usr/sbin`,`/usr/bin`, `/usr/local/bin` directories.
 You can check your PATH variable by running `echo $PATH`

 6. You will need to set your hostname to something other than localhost `hostnamectl set-hostname --static --transient --pretty <new-name>`.
 Try `sudo' if the command fails